benfrick/docs-portfolio/src/doc/getting-started/using_nike_apis.md

 In addition to the guides on the Developer Portal, all NDe APIs have the following documents available at the root directory of the Bitbucket repository:

-- Well-defined contract (API.md file) for each major version in <a href="https://github.com/apiaryio/api-blueprint/blob/master/API%20Blueprint%20Specification.md" target="_blank">API Blueprint</a> format
+- Well-defined contract (API.md file) for each major version in [API Blueprint](https://github.com/apiaryio/api-blueprint/blob/master/API%20Blueprint%20Specification.md){:target="blank"} format

 - Request and response definitions in JSON Schema format within each API.md